 When will I get the results?

 The results will be sent to you directly in two stages.
-Stage 1, approximately 10 days after your blood test appointment.
-Stage 2, approximately 20 days after your blood test appointment.
+Stage 1, approximately 10 days of the sample being received at the laboratory.
+Stage 2, approximately 20 working days.
 The results report will clearly state whether the conditions have been detected so you can take this information to your GP for further discussion and investigation if needed.

 Free post-test genetic counselling is provided for any results which show a positive chance of a condition affecting your baby or babies.